OfficialKee/challenge-term1/README.md

 #### `numberSwap`
 Given two number variables, `a` and `b`, swap the values of those two variables.
-Try doing it with only 2 variables!
+Try using only 2 variables!

 #### `palindrome`